The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 The CPRs cover commercial practices, which include any act, omission, course of conduct, representation or commercial communication (including advertising and marketing) by a trader that is directly connected with the promotion, sale or supply of a product to consumers.

-A trader must not mislead a consumer about a product (this is defined very broadly and includes goods, services, digital content, rights, and obligations) in any way by giving false or deceptive information about a number of specific matters.
+A trader must not mislead a consumer about a product in any way by giving false or deceptive information about a number of specific matters.
 They must also not omit information about a product that a consumer would need in order to make an informed decision.

 The Regulations are not intended to cover insignificant inaccuracies, but ultimately only a court can decide whether the actions of a trader would affect the average consumer in an adverse way.

-Some false claims about products are banned in all circumstances, and these are covered in 'Consumer protection from unfair trading'.
+Some practices are prohibited in all circumstances, and these are covered in 'Consumer protection from unfair trading'.

 If a trader makes a false representation that was dishonest, and by making the false representation intended to gain for themselves or another (or cause loss to another), then they may commit an offence under the Fraud Act 2006 (the Fraud Act does not apply in Scotland; instead, it is the common law offence of fraud).